millette/dat-shell/README.md

 [![Dependency Status](https://gemnasium.com/badges/github.com/millette/dat-shell.svg)](https://gemnasium.com/github.com/millette/dat-shell)
 > Dat shell.
 Open a remote dat and explore with cd, ls, etc.

-## New since version 0.2.0
-The cli now uses [update-notifier][] to let the user know about updates to this program.

-Users have the ability to opt-out of the update notifier by changing the optOut property to true in ~/.config/configstore/update-notifier-dat-shell-streak.json.
-The path is available in notifier.config.path.

-Users can also opt-out by setting the environment variable NO_UPDATE_NOTIFIER with any value or by using the --no-update-notifier flag on a per run basis.

 ## Install
 ```
 $ npm install --global dat-shell